-Like a chilled glass of shochu on the rocks, we’ve distilled down the best things to do in Japan.
-Welcome to one of the most fascinating – and friendly – places on earth.
+Like a chilled glass of shochu on the rocks, we’ve distilled down the highlights of Japan.
+If you’re wondering what Japan is famous for then welcome to one of the most fascinating – and friendly – places on earth.

 It can be fun to join a tour but Japan is an easier place to travel around than many realise.
 It’s entirely possible to travel between each of the places mentioned here on your own and with little fuss.